-To run payroll, you log in to the system, click on the Payroll tab and choose the employees you want to pay.
-You add the hours each employee worked and make sure the proper deductions are withheld for health and retirement benefits.
+To run payroll, you log in to the system, click on the Payroll tab and choose the employees to pay.
+You add the hours each employee worked and double-check that the proper deductions are withheld for health and retirement benefits.
 You also have the option to add in any employee bonuses or commissions.
-In addition, OnPay allows one-time changes to pay rates and deduction amounts.
+OnPay allows one-time changes to pay rates and deduction amounts.

 The system instantly calculates the pay run and displays the totals for review.
 If everything is correct, the payroll will run.
 You can then print checks on your own or have the money deposited directly into your employees' bank accounts or prepaid debit cards.

 Adding employees into the system is also a simple process.
 You start by filling in basic details on the employee, including their name, address, birthdate and start date.
 Then, you add information about their pay rate, such as how often they are paid, whether they are hourly or salaried employees, how much they are paid, and federal and state withholdings.
 Once that information is entered, the staff member is automatically saved into the employee roster and eligible to start getting paid.

 Alternatively, employees can onboard themselves.
 They can log in to the system and enter all of their key details on their own.